Anti-abortion protest sparks renewed calls for exclusion zones

 There have been renewed calls for the imposition of exclusion zones outside maternity units after anti-abortion activists protested outside the National Maternity Hospital in Dublin on New Year’s Day.

-About 100 people, some carrying small crosses and banners, protested outside the hospital on Holles Street for several hours on Wednesday.
+About 100 people, some carrying small crosses and banners, demonstrated outside the hospital on Holles Street for several hours on Wednesday.

 Minister for Health Simon Harris said he was “appalled” to see the protest and promised cross-party meetings would take place this month on the proposal for exclusion zones.